Think about it. Your standby generator will only be installed once.

-Here are a few goodies to consider getting before for the big installation day:
+Here are a few goodies to consider getting in advance of the big installation day:

 Generator pads are composed of high-strength fibers and cement, so they won't shift, crack or degrade over time.
 They also include galvanized bolts for bolting your generator directly to the pad.

 There's a reason batteries are sold separately.
-You want it to be fresh when you buy it.
-Otherwise, a standby generator is just a big paper weight.
+You want them to be fresh at purchase.

+Without a battery, a standby generator is just a big paperweight.
 The battery basically jump starts the standby generator.
-Without the battery, you need to be home to pull a recoil cord to start it, which totally defeats the purpose.
+Otherwise, you need to be home to pull a recoil cord to start it, which totally defeats the purpose.

 This system will promptly alert you (or your installer) of a potential problem or service issue, giving you ample time to remedy the situation between outages.